-Income tax expense decreased \$9 million for three months ended March 31, 2021, compared to the same period in 2020, with the decreases primarily due to a cumulative catch-up adjustment to defer and recognize a regulatory asset for previously recorded deferred income tax expenses on a certain local flow-through tax.
-See Note 10, Income Taxes in the Notes to Condensed Consolidated Financial Statements in Item 1.-"Financial Statements," for more information.
+Income tax expense increased \$32 million and \$22 million for three and nine months ended September 30, 2021, compared to the same period in 2020.
+The increase for the three months ended September 30, 2021 was driven by higher pre-tax income, partially offset by regulatory amortizations.
+The increase for the nine months ended September 30, 2021 was driven by higher pre-tax income.
+The increase was partially offset by a cumulative catch-up adjustment recorded in the first quarter of 2021 to defer and recognize a regulatory asset for previously recorded deferred income tax expenses on a certain local flow-through tax, as well as regulatory amortizations.
+See Note 10, Income Taxes, in the Notes to Condensed Consolidated Financial Statements in Item 1.-"Financial Statements," for more information.